XorTroll/Goldleaf/README.md

 ## Patreon

-If you like my work, check my [Patreon page](https://patreon.com/xortroll)!
+If you like my work, you should take a look at my [Patreon](https://patreon.com/xortroll)!